StevenBlack/vocab/readme.md

 ### dotard
 An old, feeble-minded person is a dotard.
 Almost certainly no longer politically correct, the word should be used with great care.
-Pronounce it DOE-TARD.

 ### doughty